xrdocs/telemetry/_blogs/2017-01-20-model-driven-telemetry-dial-in-or-dial-out.md

 ![DialIn2.png]({{site.baseurl}}/images/DialIn2.png)

 After the initial session establishment, the router still pushes the data off the box at the configured interval.
 This is very important!
 Don't be fooled by the direction of the SYN packet.
-There is no polling mechanism.
+There is no polling mechanism in MDT.

 Dial-in appeals to folks who are looking for a "single channel" to communicate with the network.
-These are operators who want a single transport and protocol for both configuration data and operational data.
+These are operators who want a single transport and protocol for both configuration data and streaming operational data.
 Sound impossible?
 Well, we're already doing it today.

 ## TCP Dial-Out
 Our first dial-out protocol was also the simplest: plain old TCP.
 Open up a raw TCP socket on your collector and the router will complete the standard three-way handshake and start pushing telemetry data across the session.
 No fancy programming libraries are required on the collector -- in python it's a simple matter of a "bind" to the port.
 TCP dial-out inherits all the goodness of TCP (reliable delivery, fragmentation, re-ordering, etc) without having to invent a new protocol or define new mechanisms.
 It's a great place to start if you're configuring MDT for the first time.